A Large-Scale Characterization of How Readers Browse Wikipedia: RQ3: What are the properties of entire reading sessions?

 \xhdr{Session length} We measure session length as the number of pageloads in the navigation tree or the reading sequence, respectively.
 Most sessions consist of a single pageload (\Figref{fig:all_sessions_len_perc}), but the length distribution also exposes a long tail (\Figref{fig:all_sessions_len}).
 Therefore, we summarize session lengths via the geometric mean (arithmetic mean in parentheses).
 By construction, reading sequences tend to be longer because, unlike navigation trees, they merge both external and internal transitions.

 In the case of reading sequences, the average session length shows differences with respect to the access method, with an average length of 1.41 (1.99) for mobile, and 1.54 (2.40) for desktop.
 This difference is less pronounced for navigation trees, where mobile sessions contain on average 1.23 (1.5) articles, \vs\ 1.24 (1.5) for desktop.
-The average session length varies during the day, with readers engaging in longer sessions during the evening and night, for both navigation trees and reading sequences (\Figref{fig:trees_by_time} and \Figref{fig:reading_sessions_len_by_time}).
+The average session length varies during the day, with readers engaging in longer sessions during the evening and night, for both navigation trees and reading sequences (\Figref{fig:trees_size_by_time} and \Figref{fig:reading_sessions_len_by_time}).

-To understand what properties are associated with short sessions consisting of a single pageload, we fitted a logistic regression to predict if the reader will continue after loading the first page in a navigation tree (results are qualitatively identical for reading sequences; \Figref{fig:session_len_reading}), representing each first pageload with its topic probabilities (obtained from ORES), device type, and time of day, and obtaining a model with an AUC of 0.606.
+To understand what properties are associated with short sessions consisting of a single pageload, we fitted a logistic regression to predict if the reader will continue after loading the first page in a navigation tree (results are qualitatively identical for reading sequences ), representing each first pageload with its topic probabilities (obtained from ORES), device type, and time of day, and obtaining a model with an AUC/ROC of 0.606 on a held-out test set.
 Inspecting the coefficients of the regression (\Figref{fig:landing_regression_length}), we find that longer [shorter] sessions are associated with topical content around entertainment [STEM and medicine].
 This observation is corroborated by the substantial difference in average navigation tree size across topics (\Tabref{table:tree_size}).

 \xhdr{Shape of navigation trees} In order to better understand how readers navigate the link network, we analyze the shape of navigation trees (in contrast, the shape of reading sequences is, by construction, always a linear chain).
 The three most common patterns (\Figref{fig:tree_shapes}, left) are described as follows, in order of decreasing frequency: (1)~a linear chain of pageloads; (2)~fanning out from one page to several different pages, e.g., by opening multiple tabs or rolling back and selecting a different path; (3)~a combination of the two (one-step chain followed by fanning out).
 These three patterns remain the most frequent for all tree sizes (\Figref{fig:tree_shapes}, right).